Battle of Naseby: Action

 The Royalist centre attacked first, with Rupert keeping his own wing of cavalry in hand so that the horse and foot could hit the enemy simultaneously.
 Skippon's infantry moved forward over the crest of the ridge to meet the Royalist foot.
 There was time for only one volley of musketry before both sides were fighting hand-to-hand, the veteran Royalist infantry using their swords and the butt ends of their muskets.
-Sir Edward Walker, Charles's secretary of war, stated "The Foot on either side hardly saw each other util they were within Carabine Shot, and so made only one Volley; our falling in with Sword and butt end of the Musquet did notable Execution, so much as I saw their Colours fall and their Foot in great Disorder."[sic]
+Sir Edward Walker, Charles's secretary of war, stated "The Foot on either side hardly saw each other until they were within Carabine Shot, and so made only one Volley; our falling in with Sword and butt end of the Musquet did notable Execution, so much as I saw their Colours fall and their Foot in great Disorder."[sic]
 Skippon was wounded by a bullet which splintered his armour and struck him under the ribs, although he stayed on the field to prevent panic from spreading.
 Even so, the Parliamentarians were hard-pressed and forced back.

 On the Parliamentarian left, the opposing wings of horse paused briefly to dress ranks before charging into each other.
 Henry Ireton's own regiment repulsed their Royalist opposite numbers, but Ireton then led at least part of them to the aid of the beleaguered Parliamentarian infantry.
 His troopers were driven off by Royalist pikemen, and Ireton himself was unhorsed, wounded in the leg and face and taken prisoner.
 At the same time, the second line of Royalist cavalry broke most of the Parliamentarian horsemen.
 Some of Ireton's regiments, on the far left, were saved from destruction by the fire from Okey's dragoons, but the others broke and fled, some of them not stopping until they reached Northampton, 15 mi away.
 The entire Royalist right wing had been committed to defeating Ireton, and none were left in reserve.
 Rupert either neglected or was unable to rally the cavalier horsemen, who galloped off the battlefield in pursuit of the fleeing Parliamentarians.

 Meanwhile, the Parliamentarian right wing of horse under Cromwell and the Royalist Northern Horse faced each other, neither willing to charge to the aid of their infantry while the other could threaten their flank.
 Eventually, after half an hour, the Royalist cavalry began to charge and Cromwell's troops moved to meet them.
 Langdale's men were not only outflanked and outnumbered two to one, but forced to charge up a slope broken up by bushes and a rabbit warren.
 After a brief contest, they were routed.